 The transfer function of a circuit element represents its loss properties and its frequency and phase response.
-It is also the frequency domain representation of the

-5 impulse response.
-We build the system transfer function, H(f), from the transfer function) equalizer and receiver DFE (decision feedback equalizer), Figure 25-27.
-The

-6 functions of each element from the transmitter through the channel to the receiver, given by the product of the individual transfer functions in the frequency domain.
+It is also the frequency domain representation of the impulse response.
+We build the system transfer function, H(f), from the transfer functions of each element from the transmitter through the channel to the receiver, including transmitter FFE (feed-forward equalization), receiver CTF (continuous time function) equalizer and receiver DFE (decision feedback equalizer), Figure 25-27.
+The given by the product of the individual transfer functions in the frequency domain.